gear-foundation/gear-wiki/docs/developing-contracts/distributed_transactions.md

 For example, transactions on the Ethereum blockchain are atomic, meaning that if a transaction fails due to an error, all of its effects on the global state are rolled back as if the transaction never occurred.
 Many blockchain applications rely on the atomicity of transactions, but this can be a problem when building asynchronous applications using the programming paradigm used on Ethereum, as you may encounter the problem of not being able to recover program state after a failed transaction.

 Consider a simple token exchange where a user wants to swap tokens A for tokens B in a liquidity pool.
-The swap contract would send a message to the token A contract and a message to the token B contract.
+The swap program (hereinafter referred to as the 'contract') would send a message to the token A contract and a message to the token B contract.
 If one of these messages succeeds and the other fails for some reason, the state of the token A contract would be changed while the state of the token B contract would remain unchanged.
 This can cause inconsistencies in the state of the data and make it difficult to recover from failed transactions.
 As a result, it is important to consider different programming paradigms for implementing distributed transactions.

 Let's look at different programming methods using the example of a token exchange.